About the Airways Museum & Civil Aviation Historical Society

 This site was designed by David Williams with assistance from Phil Vabre.

-In addition to material from the Museum and CAHS archives, contributions have been gratefully received from many people including Roger Meyer, Brian Wise, John Waldron, Geoff Goodall, John Hopton, John M Smith, Mac Job, Roger McDonald, Dr Leigh Edmonds, Richard Hitchins, Ern Mainka, Ed Coates, Ron Cuskelly, Fred Niven, David Eyre, George Canciani, and Richard and Barry Maclean.
+In addition to material from the Museum and CAHS archives, contributions have been gratefully received from many people including Roger Meyer, Brian Wise, John Waldron, Geoff Goodall, John Hopton, John M. Smith, Mac Job, Roger McDonald, Dr Leigh Edmonds, Richard Hitchins, Ern Mainka, Ed Coates, Ron Cuskelly, Fred Niven, David Eyre, George Canciani, Richard and Barry Maclean, Gordon Reid, Ben Dannecker and Dietrich Eggert.

 Any errors on this site are the responsibility of Phil Vabre.
 Contributions and/or corrections from visitors are very welcome.